-The St. Thomas Church at the Bach town of Leipzig.
+The St. Thomas Church in the Bach town of Leipzig.

 The most well-known Bach monument is right next to the St. Thomas Church (Thomaskirche).
-Here – and in more churches at Leipzig – he worked for 27 years.
+Here – and in more churches in Leipzig – he worked for 27 years.

-There are two monuments of Bach at Leipzig: the old one is located in a public park, some five steps away from the St. Thomas Church.
+There are two monuments of Bach in Leipzig: The old one is located in a public park, some five steps away from the St. Thomas Church.
 Get here to all 33 Bach monuments all over the world.

-Bach had to decide.
-Although he would have been paid a great deal at Leipzig on the one hand, he had a really big family to feed on the other hand.
-Plus, as he mentioned in the only existing private letter to his former best friend Erdmann, Leipzig was a very expensive place to live back then.
-But it was the perfect background for all his children to learn and study at Leipzig.
-So he decided on this option.
+Bach had to make a decision: On the one hand, he would have been well paid in Leipzig; on the other, he had a very large family to support.
+And, as he mentions in the only preserved private letter to his then best friend Erdmann, Leipzig was a very expensive place to live at that time.
+But it was the perfect background for all his children to learn and study in Leipzig.
+So he decided to take this option.

 The only ray of light in a challenging environment of authorities: Johann Matthias Gesner.
 When Johann Matthias Gesner was principal of the St. Thomas School, time was good for the Bach family at Leipzig.

 Can you imagine such a thing: When the council of the city of Leipzig was looking for the next Thomas Cantor, they tried to hire three famous different musicians first.
 But all three refused.
 And this, as it turned out after more than a quarter of a century later, was a very bad omen for the whole cooperation between Bach and the Leipzig authorities.
-The contract between the master of all musicians and the council of the town of Leipzig was unbelievably restrictive.
+The contract between the "master of all musicians" and the council of the town of Leipzig was unbelievably restrictive.
 Even considering that customs were different back then compared to nowadays, the rules were like between villains and masters.
-Funny thing is that Bach was ordered by contract to create musical works of art, that should not be too long, which resulted much later in the famous St. Matthew Passion, which is a total length of three and a half hours.
+A funny thing is that Bach was ordered by contract to create musical works of art, that should not be too long, which resulted much later in the famous St. Matthew Passion, which is a total length of three and a half hours.
 Bach’s life and work was a steady up and down, while the downs were more often and longer.
-Keeping in mind that a genius of this degree must be often misunderstood, as few folks recognized the volume of his brilliance – the authorities of the town of Leipzig were the least to do so.
-It is written and proven by documents that the city council said that if they couldn’t hire the best, they had to be happy with a moderate musician.
-Bach for them was the fourth choice and a moderate musician!
+Keeping in mind that a genius of this degree must be often misunderstood, as few folks recognized the volume of his brilliance ... the authorities of the town of Leipzig were the least to do so.
+It is written and proven by documents that the city council said that if they couldn’t hire the best, they had to be happy with a "moderate" musician.
+Bach for them was the "fourth choice" and a moderate musician!

-Believe it or not: the world-famous St. Matthew Passion with the first performance in April 1727 wasn’t even mentioned in the daily newspaper back then.
-A masterpiece not from this earth.
+Believe it or not: The world-famous St. Matthew Passion with its first performance in April 1727 wasn’t even mentioned in the daily newspaper on the next morning back then.
+Although a masterpiece not from this earth.

 Treasures, very hard to find: an age-old postcard showing the old Bach Monument at Leipzig, back then at a different place.

 After his death in 1750 Bach’s work "disappeared" for more than three-quarters of a century.
-Not for experts, of course – but for the general public.
+Not for experts, of course ... but for the general public.
 To be precise, exactly for 79 years.
 It wasn't until another musical genius came along, a Bach lover.
-And this composer reperformed the St. Matthew Passion of Bach in public for the first time since Johann Sebastian's death.
-Performed in a lighter version, as he felt he could not expect the original version of the audience.
+And this composer represented the St. Matthew Passion of Bach in the public for the first time since Johann Sebastian's death.
+Performed in a shorter version, as he felt he could not expect the original version of the audience for the second time at all.
 That was the true start for the current fame of Johann Sebastian Bach.
 This great musician and composer’s name was Felix Mendelssohn Bartholdy.
-While almost nobody of the current seven billion folks on earth remembers Johann Sebastian’s once famous four sons, lovers of classical music and musicians all over the world adore the unique composer of Eisenach, Johann Sebastian Bach.
+While almost nobody of the current seven point eight billion folks on earth remembers Johann Sebastian’s once famous four sons, lovers of classical music and musicians all over the world adore the unique composer of Eisenach, Johann Sebastian Bach.

 Thanks to Felix Mendelssohn Bartholdy we didn’t lose Bach’s outstanding life work.
 He was the one to reperform the St. Matthew Passion for the first time after 79 years.
-What a success and what a beginning of the actual career of a genius.
+What a success and what a beginning of the actual career of one more genius.

 Thousands of Bach admirers travel on a pilgrimage to the grave of Johann Sebastian each year ... from all over the planet.

-Today Johann Sebastian’s grave is inside the Thomaskirche, the St. Thomas Church at Leipzig, after a long and shameful odyssey over the past centuries.
-Too sad to tell, as it started with just hastily burying his remains somewhere.
-Years later he was exhumed and buried again, but finally he found an appropriate place in front of the Lord’s Table at St. Thomas Church.
+Today Johann Sebastian’s grave is inside the Thomaskirche, the St. Thomas Church at Leipzig, after a long and shameful odyssey over many years.
+Too sad to tell, as it started with a hastily burying of his remains "somewhere".
+Years later he was exhumed and buried again, and finally he found, with a third burial, an appropriate place at last ... in front of the Lord’s Table at St. Thomas Church.

-Johann Sebastian Bach’s grave inside the St. Thomas Church at Leipzig, Saxony.
+Johann Sebastian Bach’s grave inside the St. Thomas Church in Leipzig, Saxony.

 This is the only painting of Johann Sebastian Bach by Gottlob Elias Haussmann that shows what Bach looked like, scientists believe.

-A contemporary face has been modeled recently after the only bust by Carl Seffner.
-Seffner himself modeled Johann Sebastian's bust after the only “authentic” painting of Bach.
-Plus, after Bach’s skull.
-Yes, only the famous Haussmann portrait is believed to be authentic.
-But actually – nobody really knows what Bach looked like – as there are so many paintings around – and Bach looks different on every one of them.
+A contemporary model of Bach's face has been modeled recently after the only bust by Carl Seffner.
+And after Bach’s skull.
+Seffner himself actually modeled Johann Sebastian Bach's bust after the only “authentic” painting (... the one above), as only the famous Haussmann portrait is believed to be "genuine".
+Because actually ... nobody really does know what Bach looked like ... because there are so many paintings around: Bach looks different on every one of them.
 So, I guess, we decide to believe that Bach looked like Gottlob Elias Haussmann painted him.

-What a beauty: That is what we are "hunting for", to display jewels like this one on the webistes of my Johann Sebastian project and our Johann Sebastian Bach mission.
+What a beauty of a postcard: That is what we are "hunting for", to display jewels like this one on the websites of my Johann Sebastian project and our Johann Sebastian Bach mission.

-Are you through?
-Now hop to the German version.
-Explore, what needs no foreign language skills to experience and enjoy.
+Are you through with this page 2?
+Now hop to the German offer.
+Explore, what needs no foreign language skills to experience and enjoy, too.

-This website is created keeping in mind that international folks will be cordially invited to learn more – until there is no choice but to learn English or just be happy with the wonderful music of Johann Sebastian.
+This website is created with the goal that international Bach fans and Bach starters will be cordially invited to learn more – because there is, beyond that, no choice but to learn English or just be happy with the wonderful music of Johann Sebastian.
 So, from the very beginning, my German and English websites are constructed in a way that will provide fun beyond the language barriers.
-You are invited to explore more subpages, such as the Bach stamps, by the way it is the only collection of all existing Bach stamps in the world, his dreamlike music, and the soon huge Bach Picture Gallery.
+You are invited to explore many website pages more, such as the Bach stamps, by the way it is the only physical collection of all existing Bach stamps in the world ... his dreamlike music, and the soon huge Bach Picture Gallery.

-The Bach Music Works, for instance: Choose any piece at random.
-Then choose a theme to watch while you listen.
-Click on the icon and enjoy a dream with both your ears and your eyes.
+My Bach Music Work Collection for you, for instance: Choose any piece at random.
+After that, choose a 1 of 33 photo themes to watch while you listen.
+Enjoy a dream for both your ears and your eyes.
 After that, try another combination.
-Even better: check each of the English sections.
-And a very special secret: open a translation program in the background for one word or another: this helps with even more sections.
+Even better: Try many of the English offers.
+And a very special secret: Open a breathtaking AI translation program in the background for one word or another.
+It will help with many, many challenges.

 You might have heard about the story, when Johann Sebastian Bach had “used” his épée.
-That is one reason, why he was considered to have a temper.
-Well, the master at Leipzig once was unhappy with the behavior of one of his students.
-He complained in front of the city council, as the student was a member of the elite families of the town of Leipzig.
-A bigger issue developed and it got nasty.
-Bach didn’t succeed.
+That is also one reason, why he was considered to have a temper.
+Well, in Arnstadt the master once was unhappy with the behavior of one of his students.
+He complained in front of the city council, but the student was a member of the elite families of the town of Arnstadt.
+A bigger issue developed and it got very nasty.
+But Bach didn’t succeed.
 And one night when Bach was walking home, a bunch of his students crossed his way.
 All of them angry at their teacher.
-What kind of verbal dispute happened is not told – but imagine yourself in the uniform of a concertmaster, an épée being part of the dress code back then.
-Wouldn’t you have unsheathed your épée?
+What kind of verbal dispute happened is not told.
+However, imagine yourself in the uniform of a concertmaster on your way home, with an épée being part of the dress code back then.
+Wouldn’t you have drawn your épée?
 Not to use it, but just for your own protection?
 Yes ... you would.

 The story of when Bach was sent to prison.
-He wanted to complain, he was ready to move, he wanted to clear the situation with his duke.
+He wanted to complain to his ruler, he was ready to relocate to Köthen, he wanted to clear the situation with his duke.
 However, his employer didn't want to talk about that situation and Bach "was stuck", so to speak.
 Because he belonged to the ruler.
 That is why he might have used some inappropriate words in his frustration.

 Why don't you make it an adventure related to Johann Sebastian Bach?
 Click on the flag above.
 After that, explore each chapter.
 Some of them are a waste of time if you don't speak German.
 However, others deliver a variety of fun, as they are not based on speaking German at all.
 You can expect best rewards in the Bach stamp section, in the Top 33 Bach music pieces section, in the Bach Photo Archive and the small Bach videos are rewarding, whether there is narrated text or not.
 Just try one.
 Click here or on the German flag.
 Another option, of course, is to return to the navigation on this English "Bach on Bach" website.

-Enlarged detail of the card below: see the birthdate?
+An enlarged detail of the card below: see the birthdate?
 Nice try.
-Bach's birth was in March in both calendars, the Gregorian Calendar and its "counterpart" - so to speak - by the way, one of the oldest solar calendars, the Julian Calendar.
+Bach's birth was in March in both calendars, in the Gregorian Calendar and in its "counterpart" - so to speak - by the way, one of the oldest solar calendars, the Julian Calendar.
 What's wrong on the close-up of the postcard above?
 But likable?
-Check on the day of the month.
+Check on the month of the year 1685.
 It's neither correct with the Gregorian Calendar, not with the Julian Calendar.
 March was the month, in which Johann Sebastian Bach undoubtedly was born.